Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 [**Rank S**](#rank-s)

 Most of the ranking achievements are about the A rank, as that's the requirement to be rewarded a figurine.
-Getting A rank is not that difficult, but getting S rank does require you to go out of your way to reach their requirements.
-It also needs to be done on Nightmare Mode because of The Seven Holidays King.
+Getting A rank is not that difficult, but getting S rank, especially on Nightmare Mode, does require you to go out of your way to reach their requirements.
+It needs to be done on Nightmare Mode for the The Seven Holidays King achievement.

-More about how to ranking system will be explained in The Seven Holidays King, as well as each of the A rank achievement will have tips and video guides about getting the S rank.
-Sadly I can't know exactly the requirements for A rank, but since we are interested more in getting the S ranks, it won't matter as much.
+More about how the ranking system works will be explained in The Seven Holidays King, and the A rank achievements will have written the requirements for S rank and some tips to get them.
+As long as you are at least close to the S rank requirements, you'll get the A ranks anyway.

 ***

 [**Damageless, Full Combo**](#damageless-full-combo)

+Everything regarding defeating bosses without any damage taken will be expanded with different tips to ease the challenges a bit.
+Nightmare Mode just makes it requiring more time to take them down with their increased health, so no behaviour changes fortunately.

+Full Combos during the dance segments are also a part of this section.
+There's nothing much to say except for what to expect from them, but the buttons that are to be pressed are always the same, so at least the exact sequence for each dance will be written.
+Also, missing a button won't fail the damageless achievements if you were wondering.

 ***

 [**Extras**](#extras)

+Anything that doesn't belong anywhere else and everything regarding items, collectibles, upgrades and Hidden Places will be in here.

+These should be done along with the Progression achievements; you wouldn't want to do these while going for anything else in the set.

 ***

 [**The Speedrun Before Christmas**](#the-speedrun-before-christmas)

-Your 2nd playthrough of the game
+This final part will be entirely dedicated to the speedrun achievement, **The Speedrun Before Christmas**.\
+A mini-walktrough on what to do in each chapters will be written for each chapter to indicate what is exactly needed to finish a chapter, or to show a faster way to finish them.
+Technically speaking, if you get S rank Time, you should be fine anyway.

 # 3) Tips